WILLE-DAC/wip/V Imperium by-laws.md

 Functionalities
 </p>

-Through the on-line platform the DAO members are able to:
+Through the on-line platform the DAC members are able to:

-I. Watch live streams of any debates and video-conferences that may take place during the DAO activities as well as provide access to previous debates at any time and at all levels of the organisation.
+I. Watch live streams of any debates and video-conferences that may take place during the DAC activities as well as provide access to previous debates at any time and at all levels of the organisation.
 This functionality can be paired with existing decentralized networks such as IPFS, Odysee or Skynet as examples.

 II.
-DAO members can chat on-line, publish content and rate each others publications.
+DAC members can chat on-line, publish content and rate each others publications.
 This can be done publicly or in private groups.

 III.
 Members may publish proposals and vote on-line remotely from their own computer in any location.
 The voting procedure as well as the final tally must be verifiable by the voter while guaranteeing privacy.
 This is accomplished through cryptography.<sup>[2](https://github.com/partidodigitalpt/documentation/blob/main/Remote%20e-voting%20overview.md)</sup>